Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `renderer`

+*Read-only*.
 The renderer of the camera.

 **Returns**: